TurboGears/tg2docs/docs/main/Controllers.rst

 .. _these urls:
 .. _three urls:

-We'll look at the methods of the ``Root`` class next.
+We'll look at the methods of the ``RootController`` class next.

 The ``index`` method is the start point of any TurboGears controller class.
 Each of the URLs

 * http://localhost:8080
 * http://localhost:8080/